mjwitherow/mjwitherow.md/README.md

 ### My Quirks

 - I have (amoung many others) a bias to execute.
 DO IT, DO IT NOW!
+- I like to be direct and like people who are direct with me.
 - I enjoy clearly stated or decided language.
 An honest attempt at clarity in my own writing has been felt as 'cold' before, I'm working on that.
 - Please don't confuse my quiet mid-distance stare with a lack of engagement, I'm just thinking.
 - I have a poor memory.
 You might notice I’m always carrying a notebook.
 I like to take lots of notes, it helps me remember.
     - Please don’t be concerned if I’m scribbling madly when we talk, I’m listening very carefully.
 - I might greet you with a fist bump.
 I started doing it factiously ten years ago and now I can’t stop.
 - Pressing "100" on a microwave is the same as pressing "60" but pressing "101" goes for 1m 41s and no matter how many letters I write to Russle Hobbes this continues.
-- BBQ shapes don't taste like anything I've ever cooked on a BBQ or even any of the units Bunnings had on display but again, Arnotts don't reply to my mail.
+- BBQ shapes don't taste like anything I've ever cooked on a BBQ or even any of the units I licked on display at Bunnings but again, Arnotts don't reply to my mail.

 ### My Interests